-The publication includes a summary of the proceedings and the full statements of the panel presentations, as well as an analytical article which builds upon the lessons learned from the panel.
+The present publication includes a summary of the proceedings and the full statements of the panel presentations, as well as an analytical article which builds upon the lessons learned from the panel.
 The article provides an overview of the existing international legal and institutional framework related to the right to education, identifies the wide-ranging impact of the pandemic thereupon, and offers policy recommendations for building forward better.

 The Geneva Centre wishes to reiterate its commitment to promote the vital right to education, within the framework of its mission, through continuing efforts in terms of advocacy, dissemination of best practices, training and national capacity building.